glouw/openempire/README.md

 and its expansion, The Conquerors.

-Data, art, and sound files from Age of Empires II - or its expansion, The Conquerors - ARE NOT, AND NEVER WILL BE, SUPPLIED.
+Data, art, and sound files from Age of Empires II - or its expansion, The Conquerors, for trial and non-trial assets alike - ARE NOT, AND NEVER WILL BE, SUPPLIED.
-To play Open Empires you must legally own the original boxed-set version of Age of Empires II and The Conquerors, preferably the Gold Edition.

 Age of Empires II and The Conquerors are copyright (©) by Microsoft Corporation and Ensemble Studios.